Relieve Your Balance and Get Back on Your Feet with Physical Therapy

 Gait retraining exercises

 Sometimes, abnormalities in gait can be corrected through “retraining” where you learn proper techniques.
 Runners can benefit from this kind of therapy technique especially.

 Your physical therapy evaluation will help determine what problem areas in your body may need strengthening.
 Our physical therapist will provide you with strengthening exercises that will build up your muscles, thus making it much easier for you to move around and reduce your risk of injury.

 Stretching will help improve your flexibility and your range of motion.
 This will give you more control and quicker reactions with your movements, also reducing your risk of injury.
 It will also keep your muscles from becoming too tight and stiff.

-If you are living with a balance or gait disorder, our Dunes Plaza and Sand Creek physical therapists will provide you with specific exercises that will move the calcium debris to the correct parts of your ear.
+If you are living with a balance or gait disorder, our Dunes Plaza, Willowcreek Rd and Sand Creek physical therapists will provide you with specific exercises that will move the calcium debris to the correct parts of your ear.

 This physical therapy treatment works to improve your vision, nerves, muscles, and the vestibular system as a whole, to maintain a steady balance.

 So, what’s causing my balance or gait disorder?